GetResponse Review: All-in-one Email Solution or Jack-of-all-trades?

-Conversion funnels is an affordable way to manage online sales.
+Conversion funnels are an affordable way to manage online sales.
 It is best suited for solo business owners or small businesses.
 Bigger businesses need a dedicated e-commerce platform like Shopify or Bigcommerce.

 8. Data Management And Deliverability (My Rating: 4/5 Stars)

 GetResponse allows users to make use of both single and double opt-in for subscribers.
 That offers users flexibility on how they want subscribers to get added to their email list.

 Forms are another important aspect of data management.
 GetResponse allows you to either add an HTML form or design one using the platform.

 You can create different versions of these forms for desktop and mobile.
 You can also use the CAPTCHA feature to prevent spam signups.

 GetResponse allows you to send emails to different segments of your list.

 There are responses about the email delivery rate for GetResponse.
 I haven’t had any deliverability issues so far, so I’m pretty happy with that aspect.

 GetResponse offers custom DKIM, increasing security for senders and recipients of the email.